Time Blocking: How to Block Time and Boost Productivity

 The Pomodoro technique

-In the Pomodoro method you work for 25 minutes and then take a 5-minute break after every 4 tasks.
-It’s a good idea to use a Pomodoro timer app to make your life easier.
+In the Pomodoro technique, you work for 25 minutes and then take a 5-minute break after every 4 tasks.
+To make your life easier, use our free Pomodoro timer.

-TIP: Are you looking for a replacement for this technique?
-Then, you need to read our post “Top Pomodoro alternatives
+TIP: Looking for alternatives to this technique?
+Then, you need to read our post “Top Pomodoro alternatives“.

 What are the benefits of time blocking?